-The SEDs for the 22 clusters with best-fit model statistics of reduced $\chi^{2}<2$ are shown in Figure~\ref{fig:sed}.
-Note that we show the SEDs of ID30 and ID32 for comparison, with the IDs marked with asterisks and the clusters crossed off in the central panel of Figure~\ref{fig:sed}, but these sources have been removed on the premise of their spatially resolved sizes.
-ID30 and ID32 are not included in any subsequent science plots or analyses.
+The SEDs for 21 out of the 22 clusters with best fit model statistics of reduced $\chi^{2}<2$ are shown in Figure~\ref{fig:sed} (we exclude ID34 for space purposes only, which has $\chi^{2}=1.9$).
 The blue shaded region in each SED shows the 16th, 50th and 84th percentile ranges.
 The maximum a posteriori (MAP) spectrum for the youngest clusters is often outside of the full 16th-84th distribution.
 Further inspection of the age distributions reveals asymmetry, with a roughly one-sided Gaussian peaked at ages of 8-10 Myr.
-For all of these cases we adopt the best-fit MAP age as our fiducial and adjust the upper limit to be the 50th percentile.
+For all of these cases we adopt the best fit MAP age as our fiducial and adjust the upper limit to be the 50th percentile.

-The middle false color image in Figure~\ref{fig:sed} shows the full sample of 44 stellar sources, of which 42 comprise our final sample, with the color of each circle represented by the age of the MAP solutions.
-In general, clusters unambiguously in the halo have younger ages in the range of 9-200 Myr, and those embedded within the tidal tail are generally older with ages ranging from 200 Myr upwards to $>1$ Gyr.
-The oldest clusters are both within the tidal tail and closest to the Relic at radial distances of 10 to 20 kpc.
+The top-right false-color image in Figure~\ref{fig:sed} shows the final sample of 36 stellar sources, with the color of each circle represented by the age of the MAP solutions.
+In general, clusters unambiguously in the halo have younger ages in the range of 8-200 Myr, and those embedded within the tidal tail are generally older with ages $>1$ Gyr.
+That said, there are a few $\sim$8 Myr clusters nearby to these oldest clusters.
 This can also be seen more explicitly in Figure~\ref{fig:age_mass}, as described next.